Rollie MacDonald: King Racing

 MacDonald formed King Racing in 1998 and continued to race on a part-time schedule, while quickly hiring two-time MASCAR Champion Scott Fraser as the team's full-time driver.
 In 1999 the pair competed at the World Series Of Asphalt Stock Car Racing, a series of 10 races in 10 nights at New Smyrna Speedway in New Smyrna Beach, Florida.
 Franser would win two of the ten feature races, and go on to finish third in the overall points standings.
 The team also won two of the six MASCAR races they entered.

 In 2000 the team made their ASA National Tour debut at Chicago Motor Speedway.
 The team's debut was an impressive one, Fraser started on the outside pole on his way to an 8th-place finish.
 Two starts later the team picked up their first top five finish, finishing fifth at Jennerstown Speedway.
 In total the 2000 season was a success, with Fraser picking up two top fives and four top tens in six starts.

 That was enough to convince the team to run the full schedule in 2001 ASA season.
-The season started out well, With Fraser picking up three top five finishes, in the team's first four starts.
-Unfortunately that's where the success ended, and a series of crashes and mechanical failures would limit the team to just 13 starts.
+The season started out with Fraser picking up three top five finishes, in the team's first four starts.
+A series of crashes and mechanical failures would limit the team to just 13 starts.

-Following the unfortunate passing of Scott Fraser in fatal snowmobile accident in Wentworth, Nova Scotia on March 20, 2004, MacDonald decided to return behind the wheel full-time.
+Following Fraser's death in a snowmobile accident in Wentworth, Nova Scotia on March 20, 2004, MacDonald decided to return behind the wheel full-time.

 MacDonald won the 2005 Maritime Pro Stock Tour Championship, 21 years after his first career championship predecessing MASCAR series.

-MacDonald stepped out of the car for good following the 2012 Maritime Pro Stock Tour, turning driving duties of the #13 King Racing Chevrolet over to 16-year-old Denver Foran for the 2013 season.
+MacDonald retired following the 2012 Maritime Pro Stock Tour.